digipolisantwerpdocumentation/snippets/digitalvault/V2.0/example_dotnetcore/README.md

 docker run --interactive --tty digitalvault_example_dotnetcore
 ```

-You can change the default base URL and OAuth config-keys in [Config.cs](Config.cs).
+You can change the default base URL and other config-keys in [Config.cs](Config.cs).

 ## Example output